rustyeddy/rustyeddy.com/content/software/testing.md

 > When defining tests, ask the "Five whys?"

-Once you have done the hard brain work, and exposed the applications **true requirements** implementing the test becomes striaght forward.
+Once you have done the hard brain work and exposed the applications, **true requirements** implementing the test becomes striaght forward.

 > TODO Reference to TDD

-Testing movements can be taken to far, for example spending a lot of time writing tests that are effectively worthless just for the sake of writing a test.
+Testing movements can be taken too far, for example spending a lot of time writing tests that are effectively worthless just for the sake of writing a test.

 However, testing is critical and we *must* find a good balance.
-Following are some general points that a good set of tests
+The following are some general points that a good set of tests
 provide:

 - Tests must cover all features and bug code changes
 - Tests must be 100% repeatable
-- Tests should automated 100% if possible
+- Tests should be automated 100%, if possible
 - Tests should combine _white_ and _black_ box testing
 - Tests should be easy to run selectively
 - Tests should produce nice reports

-Faithfully writting tests for new features and regression test for bug fixes contributes over time to a increasingly stable code base.
+Faithfully writing tests for new features and regression test for bug fixes contributes over time to a increasingly stable code base.

 ### Testing Builds Confidence

-As software projects evolves overtime developers and users gain benefits beyond just _stable software_ including:
+As software projects evolve over time, developers and users gain benefits beyond just _stable software_ including:

-1. Confidence to the point of taking the software for granted, they begin to rely on the software without even realizing it.
+1. Confidence to the point of taking the software for granted.
+They then begin to rely on the software without even realizing it.

 2. Operational problems become rare because most issue are caught and fixed in a lab or a _controlled_ system on the client site.

 3. When problems do occur they are typically resolved very quickly.
-Stable products tend to be well document, have meaning ful logs and great support tools.
+Stable products tend to be well documented, as well as having meaningful logs and great support tools.

 4. Software Development Becomes Faster